moralesalberto/middleware-rails/README.md

 app/middleware directory.
 You define an initialize and call method similar to the one below.

-In this example we check if the front end send a params[:locale] and adjust it to the first two characters.
+In this example we check if the front end sent a params[:locale] and adjust it to the first two characters.
 If the front end did not send it we set it from the http header 'HTTP_ACCEPT_LANGUAGE'.